-Pierre Winther is a self-taught photographer, film director and creative, known for his unique and powerful trademark look that has been pushing the boundaries of imagery for the last quarter of a century.At first glance Winther´s pictures look like stills from a movie set of some dark, twisted movie that you don´t quite understand but still like.
+Pierre Winther is a self-taught photographer and film director, known for his unique and powerful trademark look that has been pushing the boundaries of imagery for the last quarter of a century.At first glance Winther´s pictures look like stills from a movie set of some dark, twisted movie that you don´t quite understand but still like.
 But his images are well-elaborated, often playing out whole plots in a single frame.

 Strong concepts are what drive his work, while the medium is almost incidental.
 He has shot a stuntman sitting on the back of a 17-foot long tiger shark in the Great Barrier Reef, staged a traffic accident in all colours of the rainbow for diesel and had Dirk Nowitzki, NBA´s top basketball player hanging on a ladder from a chopper around fifteen meters up in the sky.
 All done for real.